 The other is by physically removing the speed limiter.

-Installing a custom firmware is by far superior to the physical method because it doesn’t involve physically changing your scooter.
-Firmware for the most popular models are pretty well-tested, and fewer things can go wrong.
+Installing custom firmware is by far superior to the physical method because it doesn’t involve physically changing your scooter.
+Firmware for the most popular models is pretty well-tested, and fewer things can go wrong.